knpuniversity/javascript/knpu/ep4-reactjs/deleting-items.md

 And finally, pass this as a new prop: `onDeleteRepLog={this.handleDeleteRepLog}`.

 Our work here is done.
 Now, move to `RepLogList`.
-First, at the bottom, add this to `propTypes`: `onDeleteRepLog` is a `PropTypes.func.isRequired`.
+First, at the bottom, add this to `propTypes`: `onDeleteRepLog` is `PropTypes.func.isRequired`.

 Above in the function, destructure `onDeleteRepLog`, find `RepLogList`, and pass this again as a prop: `onDeleteRepLog={onDeleteRepLog}`.

 Finally, move to `RepLogList`.
 Start the same: add the new prop to `propTypes` and destructure the variable.

-Ultimately, we need to call this, `onClick()` of the link.
-We have a choice here: create an inline arrow function, or add a function above render.
-Honestly, if the logic is simple, both are fine.
-Add a a new `handleDeleteClick` function with two
+Ultimately, we need to execute this callback `onClick()` of the link.
+We have a choice
+here: create an inline arrow function, or add a function above render.
+If the logic is simple, both are fine.
+Add a new `handleDeleteClick` function with two
 arguments: the `event` and `repLogId`.
 Start with `event.preventDefault()` so the browser doesn't try to follow the link.
 Then, yep, just `onDeleteRepLog(repLogId)`.